Sacred Heart Cathedral, Wellington: History

-The cathedral is largely built of Oamaru limestone with brick facings.
-Designed by architect Francis Petre, with an axis of east–west rather than the west–east of its predecessor, Sacred Heart was built on a classical basilican plan.
-However, its portico of Ionic columns of Oamaru stone, whose pedestals rest on elongated plinths, and a high pediment closely reflect those of a Roman or Greek temple, and, in that respect, its most obvious model is the Maison Carrée, Nimes, which has full-length, Corinthian, columns.
-The building is within the classical proportions and forms a parallelogram (accommodating a clerestory with rows of arch-topped windows) of about 42 metres by 19 metres by a height of 18 metres.
-The main entrance is reached by means of a flight of seven steps.
-Out of the portico are three pairs of folding doors.
-The main pair in the centre give entrance directly to the church (originally, through a vestibule).
-The frieze of the cathedral pediment carries the Latin inscription in gold letters: S.S.
-Cordi Jesu Dedicatum.
-A.D.
-MCMI which may be translated as "Dedicated to the Sacred Heart of Jesus.
-A.D.
-1901."
+The neo-classical basilica was designed by Francis Petre and was the only church Petre designed in the North Island.
+The building is a mixture of Oamaru stone, brick, and masonry.

 The interior features a main aisle and two side aisles, a large arcaded nave and a large arch forming the entrance to the sanctuary.
 Walls are built in a succession of arches surmounted by a cornice of stone which forms part of the roof.
 Series of stone pilasters are ranged against the walls and on the sides of piers.
 The pilasters in the sanctuary form, with two free-standing columns supporting the cornice, a pleasing assemblage.
 Their capitals all continue the Ionic theme of the portico.
 To strengthen the building against earthquakes, concrete piers and steel beams were incorporated in the fabric of the building in 1983.
 The Blessed Sacrament chapel, the foyer entrance and the adjoining Connolly Hall were added to the cathedral in 1984.
 They are mainly constructed in concrete.
 At the same time a large square or piazza was constructed at the east end of the cathedral and this is used for processions and gathering space, especially on Palm Sunday, during Holy Week, and at Easter for the Service of the light and the candle-lit procession before the Easter Vigil Mass.
 For a period Sacred Heart looked even more palladian when it had twin bell towers topped with domes.
 These towers (not designed by Francis Petre) were incorporated in the original design but were removed in 1942, following an earthquake.

+In 2018 the cathedral was closed due to a poor seismic strength rating. $13 million was spent on not only strengthening the church but also restoring details such as paintwork.
+The roof had steel inserted for strengthening and rods were installed into the columns for support.
+The cathedral reopened in June 2024.
+During the works a Carrara marble altarpiece from St Gerard's Monastery was installed in the church.